pdera/pdera.github.io/index.md

 <p></p>

 <div class="box" markdown="1">
-####NOTE: the contents of this website are fully available for download and re-use as a template at its github repo found at [github.com/aswolf/aswolf.github.io](https://github.com/aswolf/aswolf.github.io).
+NOTE: the contents of this website are fully available for download and re-use as a template at its github repo found at [github.com/pdera/pdera.github.io](https://github.com/pdera/pdera.github.io).
 </div>